DragonflyRobotics/DragonflyRobotics/README.md

 Besides that, I also enjoy Calculus.
 Those differential equations and integrations are incredibly enjoyable.
 The REALLY HARD math puzzles are just as fun!.
 I also love quantum mechanics and special relativity.
 Yep, all the hard stuff.

+## My Inspiration
+I work to inspire and echo the patterns and beauty of the world we live in.
+I believe that the true way to understand and interpret our world is through mathematics and science.
+I think that the true meaning of math and physics is in nature and we can only gain an appreciation for nature by studying its intricacies.
+I think it is crucial to introspect and cogitate about the patterns we see and ask the question, "Why?"
+Only then are new discoveries made and only then do we better understand ourselves.

+And as per robotics, what could be a better way to understand nature than to mimic its most prominent features and help our species alongside.
+I think that robotics has some downsides, but it allows us to gain a deeper appreciation for the vastly complex and intricate nature we live in.

 ## My Projects
 ### DeepShift Labs
 This is my biggest project yet.
 This is a research institution I started.
 We aim to use biomimetic robotics to develop a general intelligence.
 Yes, an AI that learns like a living being!
 We are using multi-agent AI algorithms, real-time databases, and semi-supervised AI algorithms.
 We are also making a fully 3D printed 12DOF robot dog.
 That will be the first host of our AI.
 Interested?
 Go here to learn more: